-It is the responsibility of the parent to ensure children who require an auto-injector (e.g. Epi-Pens) must have at least one in date auto-injector in school.
-Failure to provide one may mean your child is not allowed in school.
+It is the responsibility of the parent to ensure children who require an auto-injector (e.g., Epi-Pens) have at least one in date auto-injector in school.
+Failure to provide one will mean your child is not allowed in school.